davegallant/vpngate/README.md

 ## Todo

-- Cache list of vpn servers in a json file (merge cache so old configs can be still used?)
+- Allow for a specific country to be selected (--country)
 - Allow for servers to be cycled periodically (--cycle)
-- Allow for a specific country to be selected (--country)